 It’s a Tuesday night and you’re trying to answer one simple question: how much am I actually worth right now?
 You open one explorer for your Ethereum balance.
 Another for Base.
 You squint at a Solana wallet you half-forgot.
 Twenty minutes in, you’re building a spreadsheet, you’ve still missed a staking position on Arbitrum, and the number you land on is a guess wearing a suit.
 You own the assets.
 You just can’t see them.

-The short version: MetaMask Portfolio is a free, non-custodial dashboard that reads your public wallet addresses and aggregates balances across Ethereum, Solana, Base, Polygon and 15-plus other chains in real time.
-It never touches your private keys, so it adds visibility without adding custody risk.
-The genuine trade-off is privacy: because it’s free, ConsenSys (the company behind MetaMask) collects metadata about the addresses and balances you view, and your IP can be linked to your wallets through the default RPC.
+The short version: MetaMask Portfolio is a free-to-view, non-custodial dashboard that reads your public wallet addresses and aggregates balances across Ethereum, Base, Polygon and roughly a dozen other EVM chains, plus Solana, in real time.
+Viewing never touches your private keys, so it adds visibility without adding custody risk — but the buttons inside it are not free: MetaMask takes 0.875% on every swap and 0.875% on every bridge, on top of network gas.
+The genuine trade-off is privacy: because the dashboard is free, ConsenSys (the company behind MetaMask) collects metadata about the addresses and balances you view, and your IP can be linked to your wallet address through the default Infura RPC.
 Both are fixable by pointing the dashboard at a self-hosted node.
 Treat it as a read-only window onto wealth you already own — not a place to ever paste a seed phrase.
+And keep the custody wording straight, because it gets conflated constantly: MetaMask is self-custodial (you hold the keys, nobody can freeze you) but it is also hot (those keys sit on an internet-connected device).
+Self-custodial is not the same as safe, and the practical consequence is in the security section below.
+When it is time to reconcile the tax side, a tool like Koinly imports your exchange and wallet history and produces the gain/loss report for you.

 Why does holding crypto on multiple chains lose you money?